Student Success and Graduation

 - Completion of at least 30 units in residence at CSULB of which at least 24 must be upper-division and at least 12 must be in the major.
 Units earned in Extended Education or Open University cannot be counted toward fulfillment of the residence requirement.

-- Satisfactory fulfillment of the Graduation Writing Assessment Requirement (GWAR) (See a description of the requirement.)
+- Satisfactory fulfillment of the Graduation Writing Assessment Requirement (GWAR), which requires a Writing Intensive Course (see: GWAR Information and Requirements.)

 - The grade point average standards of Section 40402 of Title 5 of the California Administrative Code requires undergraduate students, at graduation, to have completed the following with a grade point average of at least 2.0: